Calculating the impact of wage, sick time ballot measures on counties

 • How many paid sick days may be used each year: employees can accrue and use up to 72 hours of paid sick leave a year.

-• What types of absences are covered by the sick leave policies: the ESTA expands on the reasons an employee may utilize paid sick leave.
+• What types of absences are covered by the sick leave policies: the ESTA expands the reasons an employee may utilize paid sick leave.

-The ESTA requires employers to provide written notice to employees of some of its provisions, including the employee’s right to file a complaint with a court or the Michigan Department of Licensing and Regulatory Affairs.
+The ESTA requires employers to provide written notice to employees of certain of its provisions, including the employee’s right to file a complaint with a court or the Michigan Department of Licensing and Regulatory Affairs.
 There is a three-year statute of limitations and no requirement that an employee file a complaint with the department before proceeding to court.
 A violation of the Act could entitle the employee to reinstatement, back wages, liquidated (double) damages, costs, and attorneys’ fees.

 The ESTA prohibits employers from retaliating against employees who exercise any right protected by the ESTA.
 Further, the ESTA creates a rebuttable presumption of a violation of the Act if an adverse action is taken against an employee within ninety days of the employee’s filing a complaint, cooperating with an investigation and/or informing on violations of the Act, opposing a policy prohibited by the Act or advising anyone of their rights under the Act.